BFrazToInfAndBeyond/kinesis-redshift-pipeline/README.md

 pip install -r requirements.txt

+Also, be sure to install the aws cli!

+###AWS Credentials

+The playbook will use the default credentials in ~/.aws/credentials.
+You can use the aws configure command to set the file up or it can be done manually.

 ###1) Update Variables

 in group_vars/all/vars.yml
-update the following variables: region, vpc_id, vpc_subnet_ids, sg_ids, ami, and the subent az
+update the following variables: region, vpc_id, vpc_subnet_ids, sg_ids, ami, bucket_for_redshift, and the subent az

-Also, be sure to update your aws credentials!

 ###2) Update Security Group

 The first security group id listed in 'sg_ids' will be used for nifi.
 Be sure to open port 8080 to the desired ip addresses (0.0.0.0 for to open it up to anyone)

+For the default sg, allow the cidr block for the respective firehose (varies by region).

+Firehose currently uses one CIDR block for each available AWS Region:
+52.70.63.192/27 for US East (N. Virginia), 52.89.255.224/27 for US West (Oregon), and 52.19.239.192/27 for EU (Ireland).

 ###3) Run the playbook

 `ansible-playbook "-e state=present" nifi_pipeline.yml`

 This command will start the redshift cluster, the kinesis delivery stream, the nifi instance,